On this page

 address: Address

-Sending flat body instead of nested:
+Sending a flat body instead of nested:

 json